Viadsss/GuavaLexTax/README.md

 ### Project Structure Details

-- src/main/java/com/guava: Contains the main source code for the Guava language.
+- **src/main/java/com/guava**: Contains the main source code for the Guava language.

-  - AstGenerator.java: Generates the Stmt and Expr classes, along with their corresponding visitor interfaces.
+  - **AstGenerator.java**: Generates the Stmt and Expr classes, along with their corresponding visitor interfaces.
-  - AstPrinter.java: Implements the visitor pattern to traverse and print the AST.
+  - **AstPrinter.java**: Implements the visitor pattern to traverse and print the AST.
-  - Expr.java: Defines the various expression nodes in the AST.
+  - **Expr.java**: Defines the various expression nodes in the AST.
-  - Guava.java: The main entry point for the Guava language.
+  - **Guava.java**: The main entry point for the Guava language.
-  - GuavaEditor.java: Provides a graphical user interface for editing Guava code.
+  - **GuavaEditor.java**: Provides a graphical user interface for editing Guava code.
-  - Lexer.java: Scans the source code and converts it into a list of tokens.
+  - **Lexer.java**: Scans the source code and converts it into a list of tokens.
-  - Parser.java: Parses the list of tokens into an Abstract Syntax Tree (AST).
+  - **Parser.java**: Parses the list of tokens into an Abstract Syntax Tree (AST).
-  - Stmt.java: Defines the various statement nodes in the AST.
+  - **Stmt.java**: Defines the various statement nodes in the AST.

-  - derivations: Contains EBNF grammar files for the Guava language.
+- **derivations:** Contains EBNF grammar files for the Guava language.

-- declarations: Contains grammar files for various declarations.
-- Sample Code: Contains example Guava programs.
+- **Sample Code**: Contains example Guava programs.
-- target: Contains the compiled classes and test classes.
+- **target**: Contains the compiled classes and test classes.